2012 Seattle café shootings

-On May 30, 2012, a spree shooting occurred in Seattle, Washington.
+On May 30, 2012, a spree shooting occurred in Seattle, Washington, United States.
 The shootings began with a mass shooting at Café Racer, resulting in the deaths of four patrons and injuring a fifth.
 Another woman was killed not long after in a carjacking.
 The shooter, Ian Lee Stawicki, died by suicide the same day.

 Shootings

 On May 30, 2012, just before 11:00 a.m., Stawicki walked into Café Racer in the University District of Seattle, Washington.
 The staff there recognized him from previously being thrown out, and reminded him of that.
 Stawicki lingered for a bit, and then walked near the door.
 He pulled one of his two pistols, both .45-caliber handguns, and shot his first victim in the back of the head.
 The man's body blocked the door, taking away an escape route.
 One man threw a bar stool and used a second to separate himself from Stawicki.
 The distraction allowed two or three people to escape through the door the shooter had blocked.
 Stawicki then went near the bar and shot the others execution-style, police say.
 As he left, Stawicki took a hat from one of the victims.
 Stawicki killed a total of four patrons at the café and wounded the café's chef.

 Half an hour later, he killed another woman in a parking lot next to Town Hall Seattle on First Hill while carjacking her black Mercedes-Benz SUV.
 Later that afternoon just before 4:00 p.m., he died by suicide on a sidewalk in West Seattle as police closed in.
 The perpetrator previously owned six handguns (three 9mm handguns and three .45-caliber handguns), including the Remington 1911 R1 pistol he used in the shootings.
 As a result of the shootings, several schools, including Roosevelt High School and Nathan Eckstein Middle School, were put on lockdown for student safety.